benetech/martus.martus-build/BuildFiles/Documents/README.txt

   the user screens.

-F. Changes from version 3.1 to version 3.2
+G. Changes from version 3.1 to version 3.2

 - New bulletin display functionality allows you to:  1) hide/unhide fields in bulletins for long fields that take up a lot of space,